Results day, Clearing and Adjustment

 James Seymour, Director of Marketing and Student Recruitment at the University of Gloucestershire

-Well done!
-If you've met the conditions of either your firm or insurance choice this means you have a place at university.
+If you've met the conditions of either your firm or insurance choice, this means you have a place at university.

-However, before you start to celebrate, you should check UCAS Track, especially if you've fallen short of your Conditional Firm (CF) but met the conditions of your Conditional Insurance (CI), as your CF might still accept you with lower grades.
+However, you should check UCAS Track, especially if you've fallen short of your Conditional Firm (CF) but met the conditions of your Conditional Insurance (CI), as your firm choice might still accept you with lower grades.

-You'll get confirmation of your place from UCAS, with an online form to sign to confirm you still want it.
+You'll get confirmation of your place from UCAS, with an online form to confirm you still want to go.
 Details from your chosen university of when and how to register will follow.

 If you have any additional questions or just want some reassurance, you can call or email the university.
 Have your UCAS number to hand and be sure to make the call yourself.